Slirp: Limitations

 Unlike a true SLIP/PPP connection, provided by a dedicated server, a Slirp connection does not strictly obey the principle of end-to-end connectivity envisioned by the Internet protocol suite.
 The remote end of the connection, running on the shell account, cannot allocate a new IP address and route traffic to it.
 Thus the local computer cannot accept arbitrary incoming connections, although Slirp can use port forwarding to accept incoming traffic for specific ports.

 This limitation is similar to that of network address translation.
-It does provide enhanced security as a side effect, effectively acting as a firewall between the local computer and the Internet.
+It can provide enhanced security as a side effect, it also can enforce policies and act as a firewall between the local computer and the Internet.

 Current status

 Slirp is free software licensed under a BSD-like, modified 4-clause BSD license by its original author.
 After the original author stopped maintaining it, Kelly Price took over as maintainer.
 There were no releases from Kelly Price after 2006.
 Debian maintainers have taken over some maintenance tasks, such as modifying Slirp to work correctly on 64-bit computers.
-In 2019, a more actively maintained Slirp repository was used by slirp4netns to provides network connectivity for unprivileged, rootless containers.

-Influence on other projects
+User-space networking and libslirp

 Despite being largely obsolete, Slirp made a great influence on the networking stacks used in virtual machines and other virtualized environments.
 The established practice of connecting the virtual machines to the host's network stack was to use the various packet injection mechanisms.
 Raw sockets, being one of such mechanisms, were originally used for that purpose, and, due to many problems and limitations, were later replaced with the TAP device.

 Packet injection is a privileged operation that may introduce a security threat, something that the introduction of TAP device solved only partially.
 Slirp-derived NAT implementation brought a solution to this long-standing problem.
 It was discovered that Slirp has the full NAPT implementation as a stand-alone user-space code, whereas other NAT engines are usually embedded into a network protocol stack and/or do not cooperate with the host OS when doing PAT (use their own port ranges and require packet injection).

-QEMU project have adopted the appropriate code portions of the Slirp package and got the permission from its original authors to re-license it under 3-clause BSD license.
+The QEMU project adopted the appropriate code portions of the Slirp package and got the permission from its original authors to re-license it under 3-clause BSD license.

 Such license change allowed many other FOSS projects to adopt the QEMU-provided Slirp portions, which was (and still is) not possible with the original Slirp codebase because of the license compatibility problems.
-Some of the notable adopters are VDE and VirtualBox projects.
-Even though the Slirp-derived code was heavily criticized, to date there is no competing implementation available.
+Some of the notable adopters are VDE, VirtualBox and slirp4netns, which uses libslirp provides network connectivity for unprivileged, rootless containers and VMs..

+In 2019, QEMU's fork of Slirp was extracted into an independent library hosted at Freedesktop.org.